Sauna Dynamics – What Is A Sauna and How A Sauna Works

 How a sauna works, from physics and physiology standpoints is, …very very cool 🙂

-The stones and heater are the heart of a sauna and the convective loop that creates the löyly cavity and the steam it carries are its soul.
+The stones and heater are the heart of a sauna and the convective loop that creates the löyly pocket and the steam it carries are its soul.
 Let’s look quickly at how these work, what makes a sauna so special and different from other forms of sweat inducement, and how these affect our design.

 There are two powerful forces at work in a sauna; Convective loops that work for us and thermal stratification (due to buoyancy of hot air and steam – the stack effect) that works against us.
 And it all begins in the heart – heat from the heater.